My Plantiful Cooking

 💡Tips of wrapping rolls

 • Don't oversoak the rice paper - Dipping it briefly in water is sufficient.
-Although it might seem stiff at first, it will continue to soften as you layer on your ingredients.
+It will seem stiff at first, but will soften over time.

-• Use a smooth, damp surface - A plastic or ceramic plate works best.
-Avoid wooden boards, which are too porous and cause sticking.
+• Surface for wrapping - A plastic or ceramic plate works best.
+Avoid wooden boards, which are too porous and might cause excessive sticking.

-• Do not overfill - Less is more!
-Overfilling makes rolling tricky and increases the risk of rice paper rolls breaking apart.
+• Do not overfill - Overfilling makes rolling tricky and can cause wrappers to tear.

-• Space out your rolls - Rice paper sticks easily, so be sure to leave gaps between finished rolls.
+• Space out your rolls - Rice paper rolls stick together easily.
+Be sure to leave gaps between finished rolls.

-• Best served fresh - These are at their best when enjoyed right away, but you can cover them with a damp tea towel for a few hours if prepping ahead.
+• Best served fresh - Thai fresh rolls are at their best when enjoyed right away, but you can cover them with a damp tea towel if serving them in a couple of hours.

 ❄️Make ahead suggestions

-• Veggies: Chop and store in an airtight container lined with paper towels.
-Keeps well for 2-3 days.
+• Veggies - Chop and store in an airtight container lined with paper towels; keeps well for 3 days.

-• Tofu: Pan-fried tofu can be refrigerated for up to 5 days.
+• Tofu - Pan-fried tofu can be refrigerated for 5 days.

 Dipping a piece of Thai spring rolls in peanut sauce.